Bi-fold Door Bookshelf

 Use Two Bi-Fold Doors

 The Habitat for Humanity ReStore is a great resource for buying surplus building materials such as doors.
-Bi-fold doors can be purchased at a reasonable price that doesn’t break the bank.
+Bi-fold doors are available at a reasonable price.

 Please excuse the less-than-perfect photos taken in the basement shop.
 To begin, I removed the hinges and added 1x4s to the top and bottom of each door.
 If you look closely, you will see this was done with pocket hole screws from the inside.